galminyana/galminyana.github.io/Assignment01.md

   3. If the password is correct, then Exec Shell is executed
   4. Also, the NULL bytes (0x00) must be removed from the shellcode

-To build the shellcode use of the linux sockets is needed.
-Reading documentation, the following steps are required:
+To build the shellcode have to use linux sockets.
+Then, for the assignment, the following steps have to be done:

   1. Create a socket
   2. Bind the socket to a port